aya-prover/aya-tmbundle/README.md

 - generate the `Aya.tmLanguage` file using [this script](https://github.com/aya-prover/aya-tmbundle/blob/master/yaml-to-plist),
 - commit and push your changes (or send a pull request to this repository),
 - wait patiently for the next release and deployment of linguist on GitHub, the changes here will be taken into account automatically.

+## For VSCode

+We only use `tmLanguage` to highlight keywords because we don't think regex a good choice of doing that regardless of the complexity of the language.